 In 2013 we set three Equality Outcomes, these reflected the size and nature of the Renfrewshire Valuation Joint Board.
-Since our report in 2013 we have been informed that our organisation will now have to explore offering Voluntary Early Retirement and Voluntary Redundancy packages over the next two financial years.
-It is therefore difficult to gauge what will happen to the present workforce in the next two years of this plan.
+Since our report in 2013 our organisation has offered Voluntary Early Retirement and Voluntary Redundancy.
+These have affected both our workforce age profile and gender imbalance.